 or a "compatible" battery sold at an aggressive price.

-The important point: the cheapest battery is not always the cheapest "in the long run" if you have to replace it sooner, if it reduces battery life too much, or if it poses a compatibility problem.
+The important point: the cheapest battery is not always the least expensive "in the long run" if you have to replace it sooner, if it significantly reduces range, or if it causes a compatibility issue.

 Which brands offer the best value for money?

-There is no single "magic" brand that wins everywhere, because the value for money depends primarily on:
+There is no "magic" brand that wins everywhere, because value for money depends mainly on:

 -